01 of 13

 Rail shelving mounted near the floor puts books at an arm’s reach while making the most of the limited floor space.
-Wall to wall shelving up above maximizes the closet’s storage potential, while bright colors, clever lighting and a few floor cushions pull it all together to create a fun and modern space.
+Up above, wall-to-wall shelving maximizes the closet’s storage potential, while bright colors, clever lighting, and a few floor cushions pull it all together to create a fun and modern space.

 03 of 13